limoncia/discord-setup-script/README.md

 - Optionally run the postinst.sh provided by Discord (or always, automatically if you set that in the overrides menu)
 - Keep your overrided settings in json file

-You can use overrides menu to make it create an activator with '--no-sandbox' parameter.
-That might be useful on Ubuntu distros.

 # Dependencies:
 (The script will tell you miss something)
 - tar